KohaILS/koha-manual-zh-cn/source/circulation.rst

 From this screen you can scan several barcodes or load a file of barcodes.
-If those items cannot be checked out they will provide a warning on the following screen
+If those items cannot be checked out they will provide a warning on the following screen.

+If you have the :ref:`SpecifyDueDate` system preference enabled you will have the option to set a due date for the checkouts.

 |image496|